-- 32. In APRA's view, a regulated institution would regularly educate users as to their responsibilities in maintaining data quality.
-Common areas covered could include: - (a) ensuring the quality of data entered; - (b) verifying the level of data quality prior to its use; - (c) mechanisms for reporting data quality issues and concerns; and - (d) adherence to the regulated institution's IT security policies.
+- 32. In APRA's view, a regulated entity would regularly educate users as to their responsibilities in maintaining data quality.
+Common areas covered could include: - (a) ensuring the quality of data entered; - (b) verifying the level of data quality prior to its use; - (c) mechanisms for reporting data quality issues and concerns; and - (d) adherence to the regulated entity's datarelated policies and standards.